 Here we have used localhost in our connection string that is because MySQL is on the same machine as Sqoop.
 If our MySQL database resides on another machine we will need to give its address.
 You can directly give the password in the command line using –password argument but this can be risky in the production environment.

 We do have a better way to pass connection string, username, and password.
-We can store all this information in one file and use that file as an argument in Sqoop command.
-Consider we have following conf file.
+We can store all this information in one file and use that file as an argument in the Sqoop command.
+Consider we have the following conf file.

 #connection string --connect jdbc:mysql://localhost/employees #username of database --username root #password for database --password cloudera

 We can rewrite eval command like this using the conf file.